Kav-K/GPTDiscord/README.md

 # Recent Notable Updates

+- **Multi-user, group chats with GPT3** - Multiple users can converse with GPT3 in a chat now, and it will know that there are multiple distinct users chatting with it!

 - **AI-BASED SERVER MODERATION** - GPT3Discord now has a built-in AI-based moderation system that can automatically detect and remove toxic messages from your server.
 This is a great way to keep your server safe and clean, and it's completely automatic and **free**!
 Check out the commands section to learn how to enable it!